ExpressLRS/Docs/docs/software/switch-config.md

 ## AUX 1 (All Modes)

+!!! warning "WARNING"
-:warning: **Put your arm switch on AUX1** :warning:.
+    **Put your arm switch on AUX1**, and set it as **~1000 is disarmed, ~2000 is armed**.

 AUX1 is the low-latency switch, sent with every packet, and only supports on/off (2-position) operation.
-ExpressLRS uses AUX1 to determine if your model is armed, and should set up on the transmitter so that :warning: **~1000 is disarmed, ~2000 is armed** :warning:.
+ExpressLRS uses AUX1 to determine if your model is armed, and should set up on the transmitter as armed at high values.

 ## AUX 2-7 (Hybrid)